CONSENT AGENDA ITEMS

-Dr. Jim Baker, vice president for research and economic development, provided a written report on sponsored research activities.
+Dr. Jim Baker, vice president for research and economic development, gave a written report on sponsored research activities.

-Dr. Ken Coopwood, vice president for diversity and inclusion, provided a written report.
+Dr. Ken Coopwood, vice president for diversity and inclusion, gave a written report.

 WEST PLAINS CAMPUS

-Dr. Drew Bennett, Missouri State University-West Plains chancellor, provided a written reported on activities at the West Plains campus.
+Dr. Drew Bennett, Missouri State University-West Plains chancellor, gave a written report on activities at the West Plains campus.

 Paige Oxendine, student body president, gave a report.

-Dr. Earl Doman, vice president for student affairs, also gave a report.
+Dr. Earl Doman, vice president for student affairs, also gave a written report.

-Steve Foucart, interim chief financial officer, provided a written report.
+Steve Foucart, interim chief financial officer, gave a written report.

 Ken McClure, vice president for information and administrative services gave a report.